dusekdan/2017-PDS-Project/README.md

-# 2017PDSProject
+# 2017PDSProject ARP/NDP cache poisoning implementation
+Projects for class of 2017, Data Communications, Computer Networks and Protocols

-Home repository of arp cache poisoning project for class of PDS, 2017, Brno, University of Technology
+Faculty of Information Technologies, Brno, University of Technology

+Feel free to get inspired, but be careful not to end up facing disciplinary commission in case of too much inspiration.